Azure/CityPower-Build-Sample/docs/chapter-1a-deploying-a-node.js-app-on-azure.md

 ## Exercise 2 - Provisioning Azure resources

 Before we can deploy our application to Azure we need to provision a virtual machine.
-Install and login to your Azure Subscription in the [Azure Command Line Interface (CLI) 2.0](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli).

 All resources in Azure reside in a "[Resource Group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview)".
 A Resource Group allows us to deploy, manage, and deprovision sets of related resources in a consistent manner.
 To create a Resource Goup via the Azure CLI, run `az group create -n CityPower -l EastUS` within a terminal window.
 This command created a group named "CityPower" located in the East US [Azure Region](https://azure.microsoft.com/en-us/regions/).
 Feel free to adjust the name of the group or the region to be closer to your location.